-- Debt service on general obligation bonds and state supported debt (obligations that are based solely on the state's commitment to annually seek appropriation for repayment could be supported by a lease or contract) in any year shall be targeted not to exceed the targeted level of 4% of the year's projected unrestricted revenues.
-In fiscal year 2021 this became the primary methodology for establishing debt capacity - Debt service on general obligation bonds, state supported debt, the DOT reimbursement program, and the school debt reimbursement program shall be targeted not to exceed the targeted level of 7% of the year's projected unrestricted revenues - All future debt issuances are amortized over 20 years, with level debt service payments - All bonds are issued at an assumed interest rate of 5% - Annual unrestricted revenues available to pay debt service through 2031 are set at amounts stipulated in the Fall 2021 Revenue Sources Book of the Tax Division. - The impact of PERS and TRS state assistance payments is included for context.
+• Debt service on general obligation bonds and state supported debt (obligations that are based solely on the state's commitment to annually seek appropriation for repayment - could be supported by a lease) in any year shall be targeted not to exceed a level of 4% of

+- the year's projected unrestricted revenues.
+In fiscal year 2021 this became the primary methodology for establishing debt capacity; - Debt service on general obligation bonds, state supported debt, and the school and capital project debt reimbursement program shall be targeted not to exceed a level of 7% of the year's projected unrestricted revenues; - An average of UGF revenue for the five most recent closed fiscal years and utilizing this average for the five prior fiscal years for future forecasted years within the Fall RSB; - All future debt issuances are amortized over 20 years, with level debt service payments; - All bonds are issued at an assumed interest rate of 5%; - Annual unrestricted revenues available to pay debt service through 2033 are set at amounts stipulated in the Fall 2023 RSB of the Tax Division; and - The impact of PERS and TRS state assistance payments is included for additional context.

 Improved revenue forecasts combined with the legal invalidation of several authorized but unissued subject to appropriation debt instruments have improved the State's capacity to issue new debt.
 As financial resources evolve through time, debt capacity should be expected to either shrink or grow, and caution should be used in deciding to commit to this level of debt prior to revenue recovery or re-identification.
-Given the state's current fiscal structure and future projected annual unrestricted revenue deficiencies, the amount that the state could issue without negative credit action is more limited than the analysis would otherwise imply.
+Given the state's current fiscal structure and projected annual unrestricted revenue, the amount that the state could issue without negative credit action is more limited than the analysis would otherwise imply.
 Projects that are funded with debt should be carefully considered and fall into the infrastructure category.
 The State's credit rating won't be entirely secure until some form of binding fiscal plan that achieves an expectation of a recurring balanced budget is implemented.
 As previously noted, the term "debt" includes all the State's outstanding general obligation and state-supported debt.

-Projected state payments on debt obligations are summarized below.
-Not including authorized but unissued debt, State obligations paid directly from the general fund or reimbursed by the general fund for municipal obligations both gradually decrease from current levels, but those decreases are
+Projected state payments on debt obligations are summarized below, as well as the average balance methodology for projected UGF revenue.
+Not including authorized but unissued debt, State obligations paid directly from the general fund or reimbursed by the general fund for municipal obligations both gradually decrease from current levels.
+The PERS and TRS special funding situation has also been adjusted to account for certain state assistance payments covered by the State as an employer through SB 55, and utilizes reporting within the actuarial valuation reports of the pension system for fiscal year 2022 (the most recent adopted by the ARM Board).